DNS resolver IPs and hostnames

 When you create a DNS location, Gateway assigns IPv4/IPv6 addresses and DoT/DoH hostnames to that location.
 These are the IP addresses and hostnames you send your DNS queries to for Gateway to resolve.

-View IP addresses and hostnames assigned to a DNS location
+To view the resolver endpoint IP addresses and hostnames for a DNS location:

-Gateway uses different ways to match a DNS query to locations depending on the type of request and network.
-This is how Gateway determines the location of a DNS query:
+Gateway uses different methods to match a DNS query to DNS locations depending on the type of request and network:

 IPv6 address